ejp-rd-vp/resource-metadata-schema/docs/biobank.md

-To represent biobanks, the [Minimum Information About BIobank data Sharing](https://github.com/BBMRI-ERIC/miabis) (MIABIS).
+To represent biobanks, the [Minimum Information About BIobank data Sharing](https://github.com/BBMRI-ERIC/miabis) (MIABIS) has been used as a reference.

 MIABIS contains two concepts at Resource level: